UVMichael/secure-file-sharing/README.md

 Malicious users may try to perform operations on arbitrary files by utilizing the request/response information that they recorded before their access was revoked.
 All writes to Datastore made by a user in an attempt to modify file content or re-acquire access to file are malicious actions.

+### Prerequisite To Run this Project
+- Install Golang v1.17 or newer.

+### Commands To Run this Project
+- In the client_test directory of the checked out repository, run `go test`.